Global mining trade group's members report 44 deaths in 2020

 Precious metals producer Sibanye-Stillwater recorded nine deaths, followed by diversified miner Glencore with eight, ICMM said.

-“All loss of life is unacceptable and we are determined to eliminate fatalities across our business”, Glencore said in its Sustainability Report 2020.
+“We are continually working on our safety to try and get to zero harm in the workplace,” a Sibanye spokesperson told Reuters.

+“We did have a regression in the safety at our gold operations last year...we are trying to address it and we are seeing improvements,” the spokesperson added.

-In the report, the company said it would this year relaunch its 2013 SafeWork initiative to eliminate fatalities and serious injuries, after undertaking a review in 2020.
+In its Sustainability Report 2020, Glencore said it would this year relaunch its 2013 SafeWork initiative to eliminate fatalities and serious injuries, after undertaking a review in 2020.

+“All loss of life is unacceptable and we are determined to eliminate fatalities across our business,” it said.

-Reporting by Clara Denina in London; Additional reporting by Tanisha Heiberg in Johannesburg; Editing by Alexander Smith and Louise Heavens
+Reporting by Clara Denina in London; Additional reporting by Tanisha Heiberg in Johannesburg; Editing by Alexander Smith, Louise Heavens and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.